 💊

-Pre-existing pregnancy-related conditions (gestational diabetes from a previous pregnancy, history of premature birth, etc.) may affect your cover or premium.
-Declare all relevant medical history to avoid claim denials.
+Pre-existing pregnancy-related conditions, such as gestational diabetes in a previous pregnancy or a history of premature birth, may affect your cover outcome or premium.
+Declare all relevant obstetric history during the screening process to avoid claim complications.

 👤